 Open labs are provided so that students can complete their assignments around their personal and class schedules.
 Students must have an access card to use the open labs.
-Lab assistants are available in the open labs to assist students with equipment operation.
+Lab assistants are available to assist students with equipment operation.

 Open Labs are located at: